 Take in panoramic views of swaying grasses and an ever-changing display of wildflowers at Prairie State Park.
 Tallgrass prairies once covered more than a third of Missouri, but today, less than 1% remains.
 Much of that land is preserved at this park, located south of Lamar.
 You just might spot the park’s resident bison herd.

 A steady breeze makes Stockton Lake a perfect place for sailing.
 A nationally recognized sailing school is housed at the marina where you can rent a sailboat, pontoon or fishing boat, canoe or kayak.
-Watch the sailboats glide across the lake and explore the park on several hiking trails.
+Watch the sailboats glide across the lake and explore the state park on several hiking trails.

 Towering pine trees and interesting rock formations await at Hawn State Park near Ste.
 Genevieve.
 Hiking and birding are popular pastimes in the park.
 Trails include a short trek to a scenic overlook and a backpacking trail nearly 10 miles long.

 Peer into Missouri’s “Little Grand Canyon” at Grand Gulf State Park, located west of Thayer, near the state’s southern border.
-The gulf – one of the most spectacular collapsed cave systems in the Ozarks – stretches about three-quarters of a mile between 130-foot-high walls.
+The gulf – one of the most spectacular collapsed cave systems in the Ozarks – stretches about three-quarters of a mile between 130-foot-high rock bluffs.
 Explore the area from trails and overlooks along the top edge or venture carefully to the bottom (there is no official trail) where you can walk under a natural bridge spanning 250 feet.

 Written by Liz Coleman